Martin County School Board lays out plan for next semester

 Parent Deanna Lubahn said she will continue to send her three children to school during the second semester.

+"She actually didn't like [remote learning]," Lubahn said.
+"It wasn't as easy to learn."

-The Martin County School District is hosting a ‘Parents University’ on Thursday, Dec.
-3 via Zoom at 6 p.m. to discuss the district’s response to COVID-19.
+The Martin County School District is hosting a "Parents University" Zoom session Thursday at 6 p.m. to discuss the district's response to COVID-19.

 Scripps Only Content 2020